yuvalmGS/gigaspaces-wiki-jekyll/xap97/cpp-api-mapping-file.markdown

 |:-------------------|:-----|:------------|
 | `name` | string | Specifies the property that allows identification of the `routing` element in the space. |

+{% info %}
-{% exclamation %} When working with a partitioned persistent space that persists into a central data-source, make sure that a property mapped for `routing` is also mapped with `id`.
+When working with a partitioned persistent space that persists into a central data-source, make sure that a property mapped for `routing` is also mapped with `id`.
+{%endinfo%}

 # Example

-{% highlight java %}
+{% highlight cpp %}
 <class name="com.gigaspaces.tests.completeType" persist="true" replicate="true" fifo="false" >
     <property name="idField" type="string" null-value="" />
     <id name="idField" auto-generate="true" />